sutta » kn » snp » vagga3 » Sutta Nipāta 3.12

 Natthi tassa punabbhavoti.

-there are no future lives for them.”
+there’ll be no more future lives for them.”

 ‘Siyā aññenapi …pe…